dougnoel/SyndioDashboardAutomation/README.md

 If you already have all the tools installed (Git, Java, Maven), you can follow the following instructions on any operating system to get running quickly.

 1. On the command line change to the directory you wish to check the project out in and type `git clone https://github.com/dougnoel/sentinel.example.git`
-2. In the sentinel.example/conf directory there are a number of example configuration files.
-Copy the one for your operating system to a file titled `sentinel.yml`.
-Ensure the browser listed is one installed on your system.
-3. Change to the project `cd sentinel.example` and run `mvn test`.
+2. Change to the project `cd sentinel.example` and run `mvn test`.
 Provided that the configuration file exists, the project will run.

 ## 1.3 Setting up the Project in Eclipse (10 minutes)
 Eclipse is the recommended IDE.